alessapm/remote_read/readme.md

 ## User Stories
+    * As a user I should be able to create an account
+    * As a user I should be able to log in to my account
+    * As a user I should be able to create groups
+    * As a user I should be able to join groups
+    * As a user I should be able to see the groups I belong to
-    * As a user I should be able to see all the books that have been posted, and their basic information.
+    * As a user I should be able to see all the books that have been posted in a group, and their basic information.
     * As a user I should be able to scroll down to read a long book description, directly on the index page.
     * As a user I should be able to see how many comments a post has, from the index page.
     * As a user I should be able to add a new book post.